 Actions to be taken

-Consider carefully the results of ICAO and other regions

-Consider carefully the results of the studies of ITU-R

-To quantify the spectrum required

-Prepare input for studies within the framework of ITU-R.

-To collect non ICAO ARNS systems characteristics in the band 960-1164 MHz

-Identify the European spectrum requirement for AM(R)S surface applications

 Relevant information from outside CEPT

+To be updated with the latest information available

 European Union

 Regional telecommunication organisations

-APT (Presented December 2010)
+APT (Presented September 2011)

 Resolution 413

 APT Members support Method A as no further studies on protection of FM broadcasting receivers operating below 108 MHz are required.
 APT Members support the suppression of “invitesITU-R 1 & 3, and resolves 6” in Resolution 413 (WRC-07) as a result of the studies shown in Report ITU-R M.2147.
 APT Members also support the compatibility studybetween digital soundbroadcasting below 108 MHz and AM(R)S, in accordance with Resolutions 413 (Rev.WRC-07) taking into account Recommendation ITU-R BS.1114.